manonja/my-memes-app/README.md

 # my-memes-app
-Create memes and save them to your account.
+Browse images, pick up one, create a meme, save it to your account.

 ## Project background
 1. Use a Rails API backend
 2. Use a React frontend
-3. Have at least three resources on the backend
+3. Use two models in the backend
-4. Has a full CRUD actions.
+4. Has a full CRUD actions
-5. Has at least two different client-side routes
-6. Has a Authentication/authorization part.
+5. Has a Authentication/authorization part

 ## Getting started
 Fork and clone the project https://github.com/manonja/my-memes-app